mjs2430/design/content/saratoga/digest.md

 {{< highlight html >}}{{< digest label="sticky" >}}{{< /highlight >}}

-The `card` and `card-info` molecules can be used in any combination here.
+The `card` and `package` molecules can be used in any combination here.
 The first snippet above shows a different HTML structure for the first article to illustrate a simple loop, but if the structure from the second snippet is used and the `figure` is ommitted the result is the same.

 #### CSS